afasias/git-select/README.md

 # Usage

-To use the command execute the following command in the working directory you want to clean up:
+To use the command execute the following command in the working directory in which you wish to switch branches:

 ```sh
 $ git select